 Although Microsoft Windows has more users than Linux, they have yet to implement an easily accessible tool or widget which can give users a way to check their CPU temp.
 The operating system focuses more on processor and memory activity, rather than their temperatures.

 While monitoring processor activity is important as well, keeping the CPU below a specific usage threshold leads to longer hardware life.

 Most modern motherboards and cooler fans come with drivers and software which give the user more control over how the system runs.
 Not all users are fortunate enough to come across specific hardware monitoring software for their components, however.

-Apart from the chipset and motherboard drivers and software, users who own an nVIDIA GPU have access to a hardware monitoring tool called nVIDIA System Monitor.
-The Tech Exploring team highly recommends the nVIDIA System Monitor as it is a great tool that enables users to check the CPU temp easily, as well as a comprehensive array of other information.
+Apart from the chipset and motherboard drivers and software, users who own a nVIDIA GPU have access to a hardware monitoring tool called nVIDIA System Monitor.
+The Tech Exploring team highly recommends the nVIDIA System Monitor, as it is a great tool that enables users to check the CPU temp easily, as well as a comprehensive array of other information.

 Both programs are compatible with both 32-bit and 64-bit of the following versions of Microsoft Windows: Vista, 7, 8, and 10.

-Now that we went over the different ways of how to check CPU temp, we can move on to optimization and maintenance.
+Now that we went over the different methods of how to check CPU temp, we can move on to optimization and maintenance.

 CPU Temp Optimization

 While idle, Intel CPUs have temperatures ranging from 82°F (28°C) to 100°F (38°C).
 AMD CPUs run at slightly higher temperatures by default.

 If the idle temperature of a CPU is higher than 104°F (40°C), you may need to: